Microquake-ai/RFC_Standard_for_microseismic_data_exchange/docs/_sections/00_summary.md

 The RFC aims to solicit feedback on a standardized format for microseismic data exchange.
 While the format is optimized for in-mine monitoring systems, it is applicable to all microseismic data reliant on local coordinate systems.

-This initiative's purpose is to reduce friction in sharing μseismic data across multipdefine a format
+This initiative's purpose is to reduce friction in sharing μseismic data across multiple platforms and vendors.
+The data conversion is seldom lossless, and the reconciliation process is inconsistent and

 The proposed schema covers four categories of data: waveforms, catalogs, system information, and grids.
 Existing data formats widely recognized in seismology are employed for each type, with only minor additions that do not alter the portability or compatibility: